LucasIsasmendi/portfolio/books/mind/readme.md

 - Focus - Daniel Goleman: *The Hidden Driver of Excellence*
 - Reframe - Mona Patel: *Shift the Way You Work, Innovate, and Think*
 - Tool of Titans - Tim Ferris: *The Tactics, Routines, and Habits of Billionaires, Icons, and World-Class Performer*
+- Rewire Your Brain - John B. Arden: *Think Your Way to a Better Life*

 ## Resources
 - https://jimkwik.com/